DaOriginal/DaOriginal/README.md

 - 🤝 I’m looking to connect and/or collaborate with others interested data.

 ## Fun facts
+- I wish to work in the financial sector someday 🙈

 ## Natural languages
 - Chichewa